 What is a DO?

-Osteopathic Physicians (DOs) are fully licensed to practice medicine in all specialty areas.
-DOs are trained to consider the health of the whole person and use their hands to help diagnose and treat their patients.
+Formerly known as Doctors of Osteopathy, Osteopathic Physicians (DOs) are fully licensed to practice medicine in all specialty areas.
+DOs are trained to consider the health of the whole person and to use their hands to help diagnose and treat their patients.

 Tenets of Osteopathic Medicine

 * The body is a unit; the person is a unit of body, mind, and spirit.

 * The body is capable of self-regulation, self-healing, and health maintenance.

 Rational treatment is based upon an understanding of the basic principles of body unity, self-regulation, and the interrelationship of structure and function.

 “The Osteopath should find health.
 To find health should be the object of the doctor.
 Anyone can find disease.”—AT Still, DO Founder of Osteopathic Medicine

 A video introduction to Osteopathic Medicine and the Foundation